Mobile banking is very popular in Belgium, with residents using apps for day-to-day banking, money transfers and even in-store payments.

 How to open a mobile bank account in Belgium

-Opening a mobile bank account in Belgium with a traditional bank
+Opening a mobile bank account with a traditional bank

 Whether you’ve already arrived in Belgium and are looking to sort out your finances, or are planning a move to Belgium in the near future, it’s easy to open a new bank account here.